palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

   defines the API for a new feature in terms of interfaces and documentation, and a second change that adds implementations for those interfaces.

-  For features or code contributions that only make sense as one unit but that are too large to fit into one reasonable CR, consider a stacked CR model: Create a main branch `feature/big-feature` and a number of secondary branches -- e.g., `feature/big-feature-api`, `feature/big-feature-testing`, etc. -- that each encapsulate a subset of the functionality and that get individually code-reviewed against the `feature/big-feature` branch.
-  Once all secondary branches are merged into `feature/big-feature`, create a CR for merging the latter into the main branch.

 - Only submit **complete**, **self-reviewed** (by diff), and **self-tested** CRs.
   In order to save reviewers' time, test the submitted changes (i.e., run the test suite),